RostCS/DU-FuelScreen/README.md

 ~~The script can be customized within the Advanced -> Edit Lua Paramaters menu, though due to the length of the strings, this can both look and feel clunky.~~ | Temporarily disabled

 For an easier to read configuration, Go to Advanced -> Edit Lua Script, click unit under slots, and start() under filters.
 This will display a section of the code where the variables can more easily be read.

+To adjust the order of the tanks within their groups, you will need to rename the tanks.
+The tanks are sorted in alphabeticical order.
+To rename the tanks, use build mode, and right click -> rename element on the tank.

 ## Troubleshooting